Microdosing Heart Risk:

 Despite the lack of evidence, it’s still best to be cautious.
 We know that psychedelics can activate a receptor in the heart that is a risk factor for heart disease.
 So it’s probably sensible to avoid taking psychedelics every day or for extended periods.

-This is why we advise microdosing for no longer than a few months, with doses once every few days.
+This is why we advise microdosing for no longer than 90 days, with two rest days between every dose day.
 It’s also sensible to avoid microdosing if you have a pre-existing heart condition.

 Microdosing needs some solid safety research.
 What we’d like is a human ECG study.
 One approach could be to perform simple ECG tests on frequent microdosers – a study like that would be observational, inexpensive and informative.